-It is a fantastic excursion if you are going to visit Porto for a few days.
-Porto is a beautiful city and it has beautiful villages in its surroundings.
+It is a fantastic excursion if you visit Porto for a few days.
+Porto is a beautiful city with gorgeous villages in its surroundings.

-Guimaraes was declared a World Heritage Site by UNESCO in 2001 and was the capital of European culture in 2012 and the European City of Sport in 2013.
+Guimaraes has been a World Heritage Site by UNESCO since 2001 and was the capital of European culture in 2012 and the European City of Sport in 2013.

 So, Guimaraes is a city with more than a thousand years of history, like many in the Iberian Peninsula, that flows through its buildings, streets, and corners.

 I propose in this post what to see and do in Guimaraes.
 This proposal has a logical order, so you do not have to go crazy going back and forth like what happened to us!

 You can start at the Sacred Hill of Guimaraes, made up of three monuments:

 - the Church of San Miguel do Castelo,